unimpressedturtle/unimpressedturtle.github.io/README.md

 ### About

-Website for Unimpressed Turtle, independent game developer based in San Francisco, CA.
+Website for Unimpressed Turtle - independent game developer based in San Francisco, CA.

 ### Live